-- Broken Hill CBD Revitalisation Project including Library and Archives Stage 1 \$11.7m - EP O'Neill Park Memorial Upgrade Stage One \$1.9m - Upgrade Broken Hill Regional Airport lighting and security upgrade funded \$2.4m
+- EP O'Neill Park Memorial Upgrade Stage One \$1.9m - Upgrade Broken Hill Regional Airport Aprons, Taxiways and Runways \$10m

 Why is advocacy important?

 Council and other leading agencies in Broken Hill and Far West NSW work together to ensure greater impact to achieve maximum investment in the city and region.
 By working together, we can leverage the outcome and deliver priority projects, programs, and infrastructure Broken Hill.